Serroda/fluid-tile/README.md

   - `DesktopAdd`: Create a new virtual desktop if there is no space on the other virtual desktops when a window is opening
     - Default: `true`
     - Possible values: `true` or `false`
-  - `DesktopRemove`: Create a new virtual desktop if there is no space on the other virtual desktops when a window is opening
+  - `DesktopRemove`: Remove the virtual desktop if there are no more windows
     - Default: `true`
     - Possible values: `true` or `false`
-  - `DesktopRemoveDelay`: Delay set when deleting a virtual desktop to prevent errors in specific applications and prevent the desktop from being deleted until the window process has finished.
+  - `DesktopRemoveDelay`: Delay (milliseconds) set when deleting a virtual desktop to prevent errors in specific applications and prevent the desktop from being deleted until the window process has finished.
 Example: the Chrome profile selector that closes and opens a window in milliseconds, causing errors in the script because, in theory, the window has not been closed
     - Default: `300`
     - Possible values: `0` to `5000`
   - `ModalsIgnore`: Ignore transient windows